Workflows system limits

 60 seconds |

-For an incoming HTTP connection to an API Endpoint that invokes a synchronous flow, the amount of time it waits before terminating the connection.
-However, the flow itself won't be terminated. |
+For an incoming HTTP connection to an API endpoint that invokes a synchronous flow, the amount of time it waits before terminating the connection.
+However, the flow itself isn't terminated. |

-API Endpoints |
+API endpoints |

 File payload size |